 Stephanie Marie Sloan, MPH

-Stephanie Marie Sloan is assistant director at the New Bedford Health Department.
+Stephanie Marie Sloan is the assistant director at the New Bedford Health Department.
 In her role, she coordinates COVID-19 contact tracing and vaccination clinics, manages grant and nursing staff for implementation of programs, coordinates public health accreditation preparation activities, and organizes internships at the health department.
 In her previous roles at the health department, she served as project manager for the Prevention Wellness Trust Fund Grant, coordinating clinical and community partnership activities in the city, and sat on the Bristol County Emergency Preparedness Coalition.
 Previously, she worked for the Brookline Community Mental Health Center.
 Outside of her work, she volunteers with St. George Greek Orthodox Church in Dartmouth, where she helps to organize fundraising events and manage church social media and event advertising.